Computer Vision for Robotics: Perception with OpenCV & Deep Learning Training Course

 - Implement the software components that underpin robotics.

-- Implement search algorithms and motion planning.
+- Develop search algorithms and motion planning strategies.

 Autonomous Navigation & SLAM with ROS 2